aws/karpenter-provider-aws/website/content/en/preview/concepts/disruption.md

 ### Disruption Controller

 Karpenter automatically discovers disruptable nodes and spins up replacements when needed.
 Karpenter disrupts nodes by executing one [automatic method](#automatic-methods) at a time, in order of Expiration, Drift, and then Consolidation.
 Each method varies slightly, but they all follow the standard disruption process.
-Karpenter uses [NodePool.Disruption.Budgets]({{<ref "#disruptionbudgets" >}}) to control the speed of disruption.
+Karpenter uses [disruption budgets]({{<ref "#disruption-budgets" >}}) to control the speed of disruption.
 1. Identify a list of prioritized candidates for the disruption method.
    * If there are [pods that cannot be evicted](#pod-eviction) on the node, Karpenter will ignore the node and try disrupting it later.
    * If there are no disruptable nodes, continue to the next disruption method.